NetFabric/NetFabric.Numerics.Tensors/docs/articles/Benchmarks.md

   Vector512 : .NET 8.0.1 (8.0.123.58001), X64 RyuJIT AVX-512F+CD+BW+DQ+VL+VBMI
 ```

-Notice that this sytem supports vectorization up to 512 bits.
+Notice that this system supports vectorization up to 512 bits.
 The benchmarks will be performed without vectorization and for each vectorization size.
 Every benchmark encompassed four distinct jobs:

 - `Scalar` - without any SIMD support
 - `Vector128` - utilizing 128-bit SIMD support
 - `Vector256` - utilizing 256-bit SIMD support
 - `Vector512` - utilizing 512-bit SIMD support

-It performs the following bechmarks:
+It performs the following benchmarks:

 - `Baseline_*` - using a simple iteration without explicit optimizations.
 - `LINQ_*` - using LINQ (when available).